hklim06/Serological-analysis-in-humans-in-Malaysian-Borneo-suggests-prior-exposure-to-H5-avian-influenza/README.md

 Attached files can be downloaded and directly imported into RStudio with read.csv().

 **Simulated data/demo**
-Two input demo datasets are attached for wild bird contact (real) and H5 binding (simulated) with environmental variables.
+An input demo dataset is attached included data on wild bird contact (real) and H5 binding (simulated) with environmental variables.
 A small (real) prediction dataset is also included.
 Expected run time varies based on the number of covariates and whether a spatial fixed effect is included.